regiiis/AirQualityMonitoringAndPrediction/docs/learnings.md

     - Debugging error message can be done very effectively, but one should stop after three unsuccessfull attempts.

+    - Never refactor larger code with GenAI.
+One will loose the overview and the code can become overengineered.

 - Multi Environment Development:
     - Developing, resp. running code in multienvironments, like locally on WSL with normal Python (for testing) and later on ESP32 with MicroPython, can be tricky.
 A try-except library import and mock libraries can be a simple solution to avoid import errors.